Bespoke

 Ode to Dutch Composers

-The Kandinsky Clash
+The Russian Album: the Kandinsky Clash

-The tapestry was crafted from large pieces of wool crepe material, cut to form the contours of the image.
+The tapestry was hand-crafted from large pieces of wool crepe material, cut to form the contours of the image.
 These were placed onto a square (2.30 x 2.30 meters) of black wool ottoman, chosen specifically to reference the horizontal ribbed structure of the original aquarelle paper used by Kandinsky.
-To emphasize the watercolour effects of the original piece, embroidered areas were crafted in a multitude of blending colours.
+To emphasize the watercolour effects of the original piece, embroidered areas were crafted in multiple, blending colours.
 These embroidered details move fluidly across the fabric, resembling garlands that dance along the coloured textile.
 This design evokes the sensation of musical notes scattered across sheet music, reinforcing the concept of elements coming together to form a composition.

 Lucas & Arthur Jussen